Xstrata Q3 copper production dips

 Xstrata, the world's fourth-largest copper miner, said its total production of the red metal dropped to 187,800 tonnes in the quarter, above the preceding three months but 16 percent below the same period a year earlier.

-The miner, in the throes of a $32 billion takeover by trader Glencore (GLEN.L), said it expects the impact of a turnaround plan at Chile's Collahuasi mine - which it controls with peer Anglo American (AAL.L) - and improved grades to improve throughput there in the fourth quarter.
+The miner, in the throes of a $32 billion takeover by trader Glencore, said it expects the impact of a turnaround plan at Chile's Collahuasi mine - which it controls with peer Anglo American - and improved grades to improve throughput there in the fourth quarter.

 Mined coal, a key earner for Xstrata along with copper, saw consolidated production rise marginally to 24 million tonnes from 23.6 million a year ago, led by thermal coal.